 - 1. Consult the faculty member whose action is being appealed.
 This consultation generally must take place within seven (7) calendar days of the start of classes after the grading period in question.
-The faculty member is expected to meet with the student and respond to his/her grievance in writing within seven (7) calendar days. - 2.
+The faculty member is expected to meet with the student and respond to his/her grievance in writing within seven (7) calendar days.
+Students can request the presence of a faculty advisor, program director, or department chair during the meeting with the faculty member. - 2.
 If the student and the faculty member are unable to reach an agreement, or if the faculty member is unwilling or unable to meet with the student, the student shall meet with the Department Chair/Program Director.
 The Department Chair/Program Director will meet with the student and may meet with the faculty member when appropriate.
 The Department Chair/Program Director will recommend a solution to the student in writing within seven (7) calendar days.
 This written notification will also include the appropriate School committee for filing a formal grievance if desired.
-If the Department Chair/Program Director is not available within the given time frame, the student shall contact the Associate Program Director.
+If the Department Chair/Program Director is not available within the given time frame, the student shall contact the Vice-Chair.
 Should the grievance be with the Department Chair/Program Director, then the student shall contact the Dean of the School of Health Sciences.